 We proceed with taking care of the successor stages of our forcing construction, i.e. the fact that Miller partition forcing preserves selective independent families.
-In Subsection 3.3 we give a proof of this fact using Laflamme's filter games and in Subsection 3.4 using the technique we introduced earlier, fusion with witnesses.
+In Subsection 4.1 using the technique of fusion with witnesses, we give a proof of this fact, while in Subsection 4.2 we give yet one more proof using Laflamme's filter games.